bpk68/university-of-york.github.io/styles/css-styles.md

 |-- ...
 ```

+Where possible, try to keep style files as small and modular as needed to aid with maintenance

 ### Table of contents

 A good table of contents will explain how styles pin together and what each does, how it relates to another.
 Although it requires some commitment from the team to maintain and keep up to date, it's worth it.